ansys/pymapdl/.devcontainer/README.rst

   It is recommended to use Windows Subsystem Linux (WSL) backend to run docker containers.
   See `https://code.visualstudio.com/docs/devcontainers/containers#_getting-started`_ for
   more information.
-* `Remove Development VS Code extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack>`_
+* `Remove Development VS Code extension pack <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack>`_

 Once you have everything installed you can open the current folder (or repository) using ``ctr/cmd`` + ``shift`` + ``p`` to open the VSCode *Command palette*.